davidclough/node/_documents/javascript-guide/javascript-guide.md

 As you can see `number` covers both integers and floating point numbers.
 Numbers are always 64 bit floating point values (according to [w3schools](http://www.w3schools.com/js/js_numbers.asp)).

 The hexadecimal initialisation will store the number in base 10.
-However, you can still continue to use that notation for value comparisons or bitwise logical operations like this bitwise or:
+However, you can still continue to use that notation for value comparisons or bitwise logical operations like this `bitwise or`:

 	var myHexadecimal = 0xf0;
 	console.log(myHexadecimal | 0x0f);		// 255    (i.e. 0xff)